Former Athenahealth CEO Jonathan Bush returns to entrepreneurship with new startup – TechCrunch

 Bush’s venture-backed return to entrepreneurship may come as a surprise to some, including himself.

 “I loved running Athena very much, all 22 years,” he said.
 “But I also loved fourth grade, and I don’t want to go back.
 I didn’t feel like I wanted to run a company again.”
-He changed his mind for two reasons: first, he expects that building a platform company will be different, and potentially less controversial, than building a traditional services business.
+He changed his mind for two reasons: First, he expects that building a platform company will be different, and potentially less controversial, than building a traditional services business.
 Second, he sees “strong calling” to bring his tool to life amid a broader digital health boom.

-“These digital health companies will largely not work, if they aren’t dramatically accelerated,” he said.
+“These digital health companies will largely not work if they aren’t dramatically accelerated,” he said.
 “All of them now are facing this quandary: that it’s very hard to hire engineers, enormous regulation and complexity, one too many types of complexity associated with building technologies in medicine.”

 With Zus, he’s trying to create capacity.
-The company has a lot of plans, which includes a growing library of software tools around patient relationship management, a data aggregation service that helps standardize medical records for sharing purposes, a platform that sits atop this information so that multiple doctors can access the same information, and a patient portal that lets users understand how their data is shared and accessed.
+The company has a lot of plans, which includes a growing library of software tools around patient relationship management, a data aggregation service that helps standardize medical records for sharing purposes, a platform that sits atop this information so that multiple doctors can access the same information and a patient portal that lets users understand how their data is shared and accessed.

 So far, the platform is being used by four partners: Cityblock Health, Dorsata, Firefly Health, which is Bush’s previous employer, and Oak Street Health.